Sales Tax Calculator

 What is Sales Tax?

 A sales tax is a consumption tax paid to a government on the sale of certain goods and services.
 Usually, the vendor collects the sales tax from the consumer as the consumer makes a purchase.
-In most countries, the sales tax is called value-added tax (VAT), or goods and services tax (GST), which is a different form of consumption tax.
+In most countries, the sales tax is called value-added tax (VAT) or goods and services tax (GST), which is a different form of consumption tax.
 In some countries, the listed prices for goods and services are the before-tax value, and a sales tax is only applied during the purchase.
-In other countries, the listed prices are after-tax final values, which include the sales tax.
+In other countries, the listed prices are the final after-tax values, which include the sales tax.

 U.S. Sales Tax